Home

-Email for Authors: The Ultimate Step-by-Step Guide to Grow Your Audience
+Email for Authors: A Simple, Beginner’s Guide to Grow Your Audience

 I’m a big fan of keeping things simple when it comes to book marketing for authors.

-And yes, you can get super-ambitious when it comes to fancy retargeting campaigns, split segmentation, on-page optimization, split testing, and more…
+And yes, you can get super-ambitious with retargeting campaigns, split segmentation, on-page optimization, split testing, and all the other shiny tactics that start popping up once you spend more than five minutes reading about book marketing.

-But, in my experience, all that other “stuff” only really works if you have the fundamentals nailed down first.
+But in my experience, most of that “stuff” only works if you’ve nailed the fundamentals first.

 In other words:

-1. Having some books people want to read, and
+• Having books people actually want to read, and

-Instead, I want to spend some time looking at how can we grow an audience of readers who actively want to read our books.
+Instead, I want to spend some time looking at how we can grow an audience of readers who actively want to hear from us and read our books.

-Then, how we can develop a direct line to that audience so we can run successful launches and promotions – without the stress.
+Then we’ll look at how to build a direct line to that audience, so we can run better launches and promotions without turning the whole thing into a stressful mess.

 Let’s jump on in…